SulmanHaider06/Ecommerce-Website/README.md

 To set up the frontend (React), follow these steps:

 Navigate to the Frontend Directory:
+Change to the frontend directory:

 cd frontend
+Install Dependencies:
-Install Dependencies: Make sure Node.js is installed, then run:
+Make sure Node.js is installed, then run the following command to install the frontend dependencies:

 npm install
-Start the Development Server: Run the React development server:
+Start the Development Server:
+Start the React development server:

 npm run dev
 The frontend will be available at http://localhost:3000.